Status: Indigenous People

 Areas: Rehoboth, province of Hardap and Khomas (+/- 14,000 km²)

 UNPO REPRESENTATION: Captains Council

-The Rehoboth Basters are represented within UNPO by the Captains Council, which is the people's traditional leadership body.
+The Rehoboth Basters weere represented within UNPO by the Captains Council, which is the people's traditional leadership body.
 The Council consists of the Captain, who is elected by the Rehoboth Baster people, and three Council members.
-The current Captain is Mr. John McNab.
+The current Captain is Mr. Herbert George Britz.

 The Rehoboth Basters live in an area in central Namibia of around 14.000 km2.
 From 1870 to 1990 this area was called Rehoboth and had an autonomous status.
 Currently it is divided in the Namibian administrative provinces of Hardap and Khomas.